 Conclusions

 Any proper weight loss program is not a simple, narrow path that works like a straight line to an end goal.
 It has to be just one element in a person’s behavioral health.
 Lifestyle, diet, exercise, medication, psychological attitudes, and social feedback all reinforce the process, leading a person along that path.
 The psychological part of this is just as important as the physical elements.
 Everyone is different, and they will have different responses to them.
-Take advice when it’s coming from qualified people who know what they are talking about, and dial down the volume on the babble that’s coming from the social media and public space that claims that GLP-1 drugs stop working.
+Take advice when it’s coming from qualified people who know what they are talking about.
+Dial down the volume on the babble that’s coming from the social media and public space that claims that GLP-1 drugs stop working.